buildasaurs/Buildasaur/README.md

 Installation Steps
 ------------------
-- Install Xcode 6+, Xcode Server 4+ and have a GitHub repo credentials ready
+- Install Xcode 6+, Xcode Server 4+ and have your GitHub repo credentials ready

 **Xcode Server Setup**
 - Open Server.app, go to Services -> Xcode and add select your Xcode